Leon S. Peters

 Leon S. Peters was a businessman, licensed engineer, and philanthropist in California's San Joaquin Valley.

-Peters was born in 1905 in the city of Fowler, California to Samuel and Lily Peters who were Armenian immigrants from Bitlis.
-Between 1926 and 1929 Peters worked for his uncle's grape packing business where he would be recruited as a salesman for Valley Foundry and Machine Works.
-In 1940 Peters purchased the company from its owners.
-During World War II Peters became the president of the Central California War Industries company which was later awarded the Army-Navy E award.
-After the war he continued his role in manufacturing as President of Valley Foundry and Machine Works and became known for helping raise money for the expansion California State University, Fresno and the Community Medical Center.
-Known for being active in the local community Peters was a member of the Fresno Chamber of Commerce, Masons, and Rotary; in 1955 he founded the Leon S Peters Foundation.
+Peters was born in 1905 in the city of Fowler, California, to Samuel and Lily Peters, who were Armenian immigrants from Bitlis.

+Between 1926 and 1929, Peters worked for his uncle's grape-packing business, where he was recruited as a salesman for Valley Foundry and Machine Works.
+In 1940, he purchased the company from its owners.

+During World War II, Peters became the president of the Central California War Industries company which was later awarded the Army-Navy E award.
+After the war, he continued his role in manufacturing as president of Valley Foundry and Machine Works.
+He became known for helping raise money for the expansion of California State University, Fresno and the Community Medical Center.

+Known for being active in the local community, Peters was a member of the Fresno Chamber of Commerce, Masons, and Rotary.
+In 1955, he founded the Leon S Peters Foundation.

 Honorary degrees

-In 1996 Leon Peters was posthumously awarded an honorary doctorate from California State University, Fresno.
+In 1996, Peters was posthumously awarded an honorary doctorate from California State University, Fresno.

-San Joaquin College of Law awarded an honorary Juris Doctor.
+San Joaquin College of Law awarded him an honorary Juris Doctor.